tolomaus/email2neo4j/README.md

 ### Summary:

-These two little go command line tool allows you to import your emails from either a mail server via IMAP or an mbox file into a neo4j graph database.
+imap2neo4j and mbox2neo4j are two little go command line tools that allow you to import your emails from a mail server via IMAP or an mbox file into a neo4j graph database.
 I have used the model from the email example project that is explained in Chapter 3 of the book [Graph Databases](http://graphdatabases.com/) by Ian Robinson, Jim Webber and Emil Eifrem (which is a truly great introduction to the graph btw)

 ### Usage:
+#### imap2neo4j:
 ```shell
 imap2neo4j imapServer imapUsername imapPassword imapMailbox neo4jServer [neo4jUsername] [neo4jPassword] [paging, eg import by batches of 1000] [specific range of messages, eg 5000:*]
 ```